 Spanish cuisine is not just delicious it is also very nutritious.
 The “Mediterranean diet,” which is packed with fruit and vegetables, olive oil, fish, seafood and whole grains, is renowned for its health benefits.
 Small amounts of saturated fats and plenty of nutritious Omega-3 oil help to reduce the risk of numerous diseases, providing yet another good reason to relocate to Spain.
 As if you needed one!

 Of course, wine is inextricably linked with Spanish cuisine.
 Spain is the third-largest producer of wine in the world after France and Italy, and there have been vineyards on the Iberian Peninsula since 3000 BC.
 Garnacha, Monastrell, Bobal and Tempranillo are all types of Spanish grapes.
 Tempranillo, which stems mainly from the Rioja region, is probably the best known outside of Spain, but there are hundreds of other local wines just waiting for you to taste them.

 Although the roots of Spanish cuisine stretch back thousands of years, it is still developing to this day.
 Several leading Spanish chefs have been awarded the prestigious 3-star rating in the Michelin guide and there are plenty of exciting, reasonable, luxurious, rustic and little-known restaurants for you to try as you discover your own personal favourites.

-Start by following our tips for the three regions of Costa del Sol, Costa Blanca and Mallorca!
+Start by following our section with tips for the regions of Costa del Sol, Costa Blanca, Mallorca and Gran Canaria!